codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Float-and-clear-11ed.md

 </div>
 ```

-The floating divs are out of the flow and thus not taking any space inside the containing `div`.
+The floating `div`s are out of the flow and thus not taking any space inside the containing `div`.
 That's why we see that the container is "collapsed", the only space taken is by its own padding.
 Without its padding, it would collapse totally on a line, and without borders and background it would just be invisible.

 ## Why is that ?
 And how can we fix it ?